KPLCE

-Chromosome 1 open reading frame 68, or C1orf68, is a human gene which encodes for skin-specific protein 32.
-C1orf68 gene is expressed in the skin, is a part of the epidermal differentiation complex, and potentially plays a role in epidermal cornification, and epidermal barrier function.
+Protein KPLCE, also called skin-specific protein 32, is a protein that in humans is encoded by the gene KPLCE (previously C1orf68).
+KPLCE is expressed in the skin, is a part of the epidermal differentiation complex, and potentially plays a role in epidermal cornification, and epidermal barrier function.

 Gene

 C1orf68 is mapped on the plus strand of chromosome 1 at 1q21.3, that spans 949 base pairs in the human genome.
 Other aliases include Late envelope protein 7 (LEP7), XP32, Skin-Specific Protein (Xp32).
 This gene has only 1 exon, and no introns.
 It is a part of the epidermal differentiation complex (1q21).